rule

 Text 13

 The weight of that belief gradually brings about indifference for other matters.
-The one who constantly remembers the Lord His feet has achieved the bliss that without delay vanquishes all miseries.
+He who constantly remembers the Lord's feet has achieved the bliss that without delay vanquishes all miseries.

 That interest of belief will bring about indifference to other things; the one in constant remembrance of the Lord His feet has achieved the bliss that vanquishes all miseries without delay.
 (Vedabase)